matomatical/UoM-WAM-Spam/README.md

 [WeChat](https://wechat.com) message.

 You'll need to acquire a WeChat account and a ServerChan API key.
-Set up your account and then enter your API key into the script at runtime.
+Set up your account and then enter your API key into the script at runtime, or hard-code it into `notify/by_wechat.py`.
+Remember to keep your secrets safe!

 #### Telegram message